 - 5.5.1 As already stated, Gwynedd Council's Biodiversity Unit confirm that the site forms part of a candidate wildlife site (Porth Penrhyn & Menai 1632) being an inter-tidal area listed under Section 42 (NERC Act 2006) by Welsh Government as a habitat of importance to the biodiversity of Wales (intertidal mud used by waders in the winter such as oystercatcher, curlew, dunlin & wigeon) and which supports the Traeth Lafan SPA.
 Additional information has been submitted to confirm the extent of the works below Mean High Water and method statements to determine the level of impact upon the inter-tidal area including an updated ecological assessment and winter bird survey. - 5.5.2 The area of intertidal mud lost as a consequence of the proposal is 380 square metres within an overall area of 1,400 square metres of other intertidal habitats dominated by deposited materials.
 This loss will be permanent, however it is a small proportion of the Porth Penrhyn mud flats and is not considered significant.
-In mitigation, Gwynedd Biodiversity outline specific recommendations to limit the disturbance on roosting birds and nesting birds during construction phase but also the potential for long-term impacts due to walkers & dogs. - 5.5.3 A Habitats Regulations Assessment is required in accordance with regulation 61 of the Habitats and Species Regulations 2010 but in addition, a Marine licence is required under the remit of Natural Resources Wales.
-The planning regime will need to consider the possible impacts of the proposal having an adverse effect on the integrity of SAC & SPA features and the conservation objectives of these designations.
-The HRA will need to undertake a scientific evaluation of risks and consider the impact of the proposal either alone or in combination with other projects or plans in accordance with the precautionary principle to identify any potentially negative effects.
+In mitigation, Gwynedd Biodiversity outline specific recommendations to limit the disturbance on roosting birds and nesting birds during construction phase but also the potential for long-term impacts due to walkers & dogs. - 5.5.3 The Traeth Lafan SSSI & Special Protection Area has been designated under European Legislation for its importance for wintering populations of oystercatchers, curlew and great crested grebe.
+Gwynedd Council as competent authority is required to carry out a Habitats Regulations Assessment under regulation 61 of the Habitats and Species Regulations 2010.
+A test of likely significant effects is required to assess the impact of the proposal on European designated conservation sites, (Menai Strait SAC and Traeth Lafan SPA) which lie approximately 300m north of the application site.
+The HRA will need to undertake a scientific evaluation of risks and consider the impact of the proposal either alone or in combination with other projects or plans in accordance with the precautionary principle to identify any potentially negative effects - 5.5.4 The Habitats Regulations Assessment undertaken by Gwynedd Council concludes that, the proposal to raise the level of the land with inert waste would not have a significant impact on the Traeth Lafan SPA.
+In response to consultation, Natural Resources Wales concluded that; having reviewed the Habitats Regulations Assessment: Stage 1 Screening Report, and survey information submitted in support of the application, it is considered that the measures proposed in the application to be sufficient to ensure that significant effects on the Traeth Lafan SPA and qualifying species of Oystercatcher will be unlikely.

-PLANNING COMMITTEE DATE: 04/07/2016 REPORT OF SENIOR MANAGER PLANNING AND ENVIRONMENT SERVICE PWLLHELI
+PLANNING COMMITTEE DATE: 26/09/2016 REPORT OF THE SENIOR PLANNING AND ENVIRONMENT MANAGER PWLLHELI